slim71/SpartanLIFT/src/pelican/doc/Naming convention.md

 `gather[...]`
 A secondary module asks data owned by another module.
-This will go through a pass-through method of the main module if the target data is owned by another seconday module.
+This will go through a pass-through method of the main module if the target data is owned by another secondary module.

 `confirm[...]`
 A secondary module checks a flag owned by the main module.